 Therefore, we decided to curate this article to show you all you need to know about this robust yet underrated Shopify feature:

-- An overview of Shopify metafields
+- How to create Shopify metafields

-- How to use metafields in Shopify?
+- How to add value to metafields on Shopify

 Let’s dive right in!